 A Partnership for Uncertain Times features four exceptional South Australian artists working at the intersections of art, science and technology:

-BRAD DARKSON, DEIRDRE FEENEY, NIKI SPEROU, CATHERINE TRUMAN
+BRAD DARKSON, DEIRDRE FEENEY, NIKI SPEROU & CATHERINE TRUMAN

 Co-developed by Dr Deirdre Feeney and ANAT, A Partnership for Uncertain Times is especially relevant to our contemporary times.
 The curatorial premise of ‘uncertainty’, references both the precarious and unpredictable nature of the world we live in, as well as the complexity and conjecture of creative research.

-A Partnership for Uncertain Times seeks to place a spotlight on these South Australian contemporary artists who use cross-disciplinary fields to create artworks that critically engage with our complex and increasingly uncertain world.
-The series is an exploration of process that includes workshops, an exhibition, artist talks as well as commissioned text and video essays.
-South Australian artist and photographer Taylor Parham will visually document the artists in their working spaces, whilst Click Films will be producing our 2023 edition of SPECTRAvision.
+The series is an exploration of process that includes a workshop and forum, an exhibition, artist Q&A as well as text and video essays.
+South Australian artist and photographer Taylor Parham visually documents the artists in their working spaces, whilst Click Films will be producing our 2023 edition of SPECTRAvision.

 A Partnership for Uncertain Times